 Allow 2 hours to drive from Te Anau to the end of the Hollyford Road.

-There are regular transport services available during the summer season.
-During winter they are on demand only and may not be available.
+There are transport services available during summer.
+During winter, they are on demand only and may not be available.

 There are fly-bus packages available, offering transport between Te Anau, the Hollyford Road track entrance and Milford Sound.